Annual Native Plant Sale: Saturday, May 5

 - WHAT: Complete details can be found on our event page.

 Can't make it to the sale in person?
 No worries!
 Order online and pick-up your plants before the sale.
 Online ordering begins April 1 and continues through May 4.
 Early pickup will begin the first week of May.

 Our plants come from Spence Restoration Nursery in Muncie, IN.
 Spence is a reputable company specializing in native plant propagation.
 Visit their website for a wealth of information about restoration and native plant installation.
 You'll also find lots of information about the native plants they sell and their environmental specifications.
 Check out their video section with lots of other "how-to" examples.

 A wide variety of flowers and grasses is available!

 This year, we are selling almost 30 different species of plants native to Indiana, including flowers, grasses, and sedges, all of which are perennial.
-Download and print out this list of the native plants we are selling this year.
-Our plants come in a 2-3/8" square by 3-3/4" deep open bottom plastic pot.
-While they are not large, many of the species will bloom this year if planted in the proper location and depending on species.
-Once established, they will provide years of blooms and habitat for you and our native wildlife.
-We will have experts to help you with any questions you have during the sale.
+Plants come in 2-3/8" square by 3-3/4" deep open-bottom plastic pots.
+While they are not large, many of the species will bloom this year if planted in the proper location.
+Once established, they will provide years of blooms and habitat for you and native Indiana wildlife.
+Experts will be on hand to answer your questions.

-Below, you can find resources on making your yard more wildlife friendly and why it is important!
+Here are resources on how you can make your yard more wildlife-friendly and why it is important: